The Garden at Elworthy Cottage

 and unusual trees and shrubs.

-Three years ago we constructed a small wildlife pond to encourage frogs and toads into the garden.
+In 2000 we constructed a small wildlife pond to encourage frogs and toads into the garden.
 One night at the height of the mating season in February 2002 we had 18 frogs in the pond at once; in 2003, one afternoon at the end of February we counted 35 ; in 2004 we were back to around 20.

 Some areas of grass are left to seed for the wildlife and in spring wild primroses abound.
 We have built a new hedge-bank which has been planted with wild flowers with a hedge of mixed native species on top.
 We have a large bird population in the garden, including many thrushes, and in summer the garden is a haven for butterflies.